 Why EA made it easy to score

 Why did EA make it easy to score?
 Quite simply because the game wouldn’t be entertaining if they didn’t.
 In the nineties, I spend a lot of time playing Kick Off 2 on the Amiga 500.
 Unlike FIFA, the game allowed you to change the match length to 2×45 minutes.
 I remember having done it once, and it took me less than 20 minutes to get bored.
 I have played at least fifteen different football games, and none of them had a default match length of 90 minutes.
-In fact, most of them didn’t even allow you to set the half length differently.
+In fact, most of them didn’t even allow you to set the match duration differently.

 Most players wouldn’t have the patience to play 90 minutes matches, or for that matter wait an hour before scoring their next goal.
 Consequently, game designers need to make matches shorter and goals more frequent.